wpernath/quarkus-worldtour/README.md

 - Choose "Create a route to the application"
 - On the bottom, click on "Deployment" link to add an Environment variable
 - Name: QUARKUS_DATASOURCE_JDBC_URL
-- Value: jdbc:postgresql://<postgresql service name>/wanjadb (in my case "postgresql")
+- Value: jdbc:postgresql://postgresql/wanjadb (in my case "postgresql")
 - Click on "Create"

 After a short while, your app is deployed and can be tested.